Gerhard Blechinger: Life

 In 2004, Blechinger founded the "TRACE" research group together with the philosopher Heiner Mühlmann and Thomas Grunwald (linguist, neuroscientist and medical director of the Swiss Epilepsy Centre).
-The acronym "TRACE" means "Transmission in Rhetorics, Arts and Cultural Evolution" In close cooperation with the founding president Yun Jeduk († 2012) and in cooperation with several colleges and universities in Germany (TU München, RWTH Aachen, Filmhochschule Babelsberg), Blechinger was involved in the founding of the "Korean German Institute of Technology" from 2003 in a leading position.
+The acronym "TRACE" means "Transmission in Rhetorics, Arts and Cultural Evolution" In close cooperation with the founding president Yun Jeduk († 2012) and in cooperation with several colleges and universities in Germany (Technical University of Munich, RWTH Aachen University, Filmhochschule Babelsberg), Blechinger was involved in the founding of the "Korean German Institute of Technology" from 2003 in a leading position.
 Horst Teltschik was the founding director of the institute.
 Blechinger received a professorship for media at KGIT 2007.

 In 2007, Blechinger founded the Institute for Design and Technology at the Zurich University of the Arts (ZHdK) and cooperated with technology and media partners such as Vodafone Pilot Development, Swisscom, Lucent, Alcatel, Pro7 and Ars Electronica.

 After leaving Switzerland in 2010, Blechinger and Thomas Langhanki founded the company "Experimental Game" in Berlin, where he was a member of the management during the founding phase.
 At the same time, he was a lecturer in media theory at the Macromedia University in Munich.
 In 2011, Blechinger became head of the Multimedia Art course at Salzburg University of Applied Sciences, specialising in Film, Animation, Media Design, Audio and Management and Producing.
 The "CHE Ranking", renowned in German-speaking countries, named Multimedia-Art the best course of studies in Austria in 2014.

 Also in 2014, the Salzburg Urstein Institute (SUI), which serves as the sponsoring company of the Berlin School of Sustainable Futures, University of Applied Sciences gGmbH, was founded by the Salzburg Urstein Institute (SUI).
 The state recognition as a private university pursuant to Section 123 of the Act on Higher Education in the State of Berlin (BerlHG) took place on 1 June 2018.
 The BSSF offers four Master's programmes that close an existing gap in the higher education landscape because they place sustainability, media, culture and society in the context of globalisation developments and digitisation.